Maintenance and Work Orders

 For more information, email the Mail Center or call 978.665.3204.

 All residence halls are equipped with washers and dryers.
 The fee to wash and dry laundry is $1.75.
-Laundry machines only accept OneCard payments.
-All machines have OneCard readers so you can add money to your Fitchburg Gold account.
-The only exceptions are Cedar Street House and the North Street Apartments, which have their own machines that can be used at no cost to the residents who live in those buildings.
+Aubuchon Hall, Herlihy, Russell Towers, Mara Village and Townhouse have centralized laundry rooms.
+All machines have OneCard Readers so you can add Fitchburg Gold funds to your Fitchburg State OneCard to do your laundry.
+Laundry machines accept OneCard payment only.
+The only exceptions are Cedar Street House and the North Street Apartments, which have their own machines that can be used at no cost to the designated building's residents.

 You can monitor the status of your laundry using the Laundry feature on our mobile app/website.